Julio Lugo: Personal life

-Lugo and his wife had one son and two daughters; he also had an older son with his former spouse.
+Lugo and his second wife had one son and two daughters, and he also had an older son with his first wife.

 In 2013, Lugo was inducted to the Connors State College athletic hall of fame.

 In 2015, Lugo was arrested in the Dominican Republic for kidnapping a couple and holding them at gunpoint.
+The altercation stemmed from Lugo's claim that an architect misappropriated the money Lugo provided to finance a tourism-related development project, and the charges were later dismissed.